anjishnum/shipt.github.io/README.md

 servers.
 Second, we should use Slidify or Rstudio Presenter to prepare a reproducible pitch presentation about the application.

-The app developed for the first part of the assignment is avalilable at: https://1matyusi.shinyapps.io/appproject/
+The app developed for the first part of the assignment is avalilable [here](https://1matyusi.shinyapps.io/appproject/)

-The presentation is available at: https://anjishnumahanta.me/shipt.github.io/
+The presentation is available [here](https://anjishnum.github.io/shipt.github.io/)